driscoll42/CEF/ReadMe.md

 ## Awards Determination Features

 * Determine the quality of the school (WIP)
-* Determine distance between school and home address (WIP)
+* Determine distance between school and home address

 ## Automation Features